Guide to Mývatn nature baths

 Mývatn Nature Baths Facilities

-While you might want to have your swimming stuff underneath your clothes, there are changing rooms beside the pools to change before and after a dip.
-Alongside the larger heated pool and steam baths, you’ll also find a separate area for young children on site.
+The baths at Mývatn offer a different experience to the rural hot spring and it provides extra comfort and service throughout your experience.
+While you might want to have your swimming stuff underneath your clothes when you arrive, there’s no need as there are changing rooms beside the pools to change before and after a dip.
+Alongside the larger heated pool and steam baths, you’ll also find a separate area for young children on site - ideal for families.
 A hot tub also awaits you if you fancy even warmer waters.
 The on-site restaurant is also available for hungry stomachs after a restorative soak, as well as a bar where you can take drinks with you into the water.

 Children under 12: free